 The IWW was an activist union and still remains so, but its influence declined during and after the First World War, it had almost a quarter of a million members at one stage.

-IWW agitator Patrick L Quinlan, born in Killmallock, Co Limerick in 1883, later a respected journalist, was wrongly jailed for his part in the Paterson strike.
-Also very active was Elizabeth Gurley Flynn of Irish parents who was close to James Connolly during his time in America and whose family provided refuge to Jim Larkin in New York when he stayed in America.
+IWW agitator Patrick L Quinlan, born in Kilmallock, Co Limerick in 1883, later a respected journalist, was wrongly jailed for his part in the Paterson strike.
+Also very active in the IWW was Elizabeth Gurley Flynn of Irish parents who was close to James Connolly during his time in America and whose family provided refuge to Jim Larkin in New York when he stayed in America.
 In her autobiography, “Rebel Girl”, Flynn describes the young Flynn children playing with the Connolly children in Elton Avenue in the Bronx and the toys for their play were the books of Pat Quinlan.